daniel-wrench/reynolds_scales_project/README.md

 Previously, **Kevin de Lange** created a smaller version of this dataset and investigated the correlation between the Taylor scale and the other variables, including training machine learning models to predict the Taylor scale. *He found an unexpected, reasonably strong positive correlation between the Taylor scale and correlation scale*.
 Specifically, he found a **correlation of 0.77 between the Taylor scale and exponential-fit correlation scale**, and **0.62 between the Taylor scale and the 1/e-trick correlation scale** (see Figures 5.17 and 5.18 on page 57 of his thesis, *Mining Solar Wind Data for Turbulence Microscales*).

 We are now more rigorously estimating the Taylor scale to confirm or deny this correlation, which would have significant implications of a constant Reynolds number in the solar wind.
 At the same time, we are creating a database of many more years of data that also includes other parameters of interest such as plasma beta, gyroradii, etc.

-## Data
-Time series of physical parameters of the solar wind.

-### Raw variables
-From Wind spacecraft, where original cadence ~ 0.092S :
-- Magnetic field strength (MFI H2)
-- Proton density and temperature: (3DP PLSP)
-- Electron density and temperature (3DP ELM2)

-From OMNI CDAWEB dataset, where original cadence = 1min:
-- Flowspeed
-- Pressure
-- Magnetic field

-See `doc/wind_database_metadata.xlsx` for more details, including description of the secondary variables such as ion inertial length and turbulence scales.